‘Internationally Accredited’ Pet Cremation Operator Can’t Authenticate Remains & Accreditor Has No Complaints Process

 Subject: FORMAL NOTICE of Ethical Breach & Inquiry Sought: Member - Pet Farewells (NZ Pet Cremate Limited)

-I am an investigative journalist in New Zealand currently publishing a forensic dossier regarding a catastrophic failure of chain-of-custody protocols involving and/or between Pet Farewells (NZ Pet Cremate Limited), a registered member of your association. and Massey University's Companion Animal Hospital.
+I am an investigative and consumer affairs journalist in New Zealand currently publishing a dossier regarding a catastrophic failure of chain-of-custody protocols involving and/or between Pet Farewells (NZ Pet Cremate Limited), a registered member of your association, and Massey University's Companion Animal Hospital.

-Please read the full account of the matter to date, along with the email exchanges with directors Gavin and Lyn Shepherd here.
-LINK TO ARTICLE - ARE THESE HARRY'S ASHES OR NOT?
+Please read the full account of the matter to date, along with the email exchanges with Pet Farewells directors and shareholders Gavin and Lyn Shepherd here.

-Following consultation with Consumer New Zealand, I am formally drawing your attention to a documented failure by your member to adhere to (at least) Point 8 of the IAOPCC Code of Ethics, regarding your supposed requirement of your "accredited" members to maintain tracking and records.
+Following consultation with Consumer New Zealand (a national consumer advisory organisation), I specifically draw your attention to a documented failure by your member to adhere to (at least) Point 8 of your International Association of Pet Cemeteries & Crematories' (IAOPCC) Code of Ethics, regarding the supposed requirement of your "accredited" members to maintain tracking and records.

 Accordingly, I am seeking your official position on whether such a failure warrants an investigation into their status.